-Students with proposed or declared physical or biological sciences or engineering majors are considered for enrollment in ACE discussion sections.
+Students with proposed or declared physical or biological sciences or engineering majors are considered for enrollment in ACE problem solving sessions.
 EOP science, technology, engineering and math majors/proposed majors have priority enrollment.

 Thanks to our Supporters

-Generous gifts from ACE friends, students, and families have allowed us to offer more discussion sections for general biology, general chemistry, organic chemistry, calculus and pre-calculus, and physics thereby serve more students than ever.
+Generous gifts from ACE friends, students, and families have allowed us to offer more problem solving sessions for general biology, general chemistry, organic chemistry, calculus and pre-calculus, and physics thereby serve more students than ever.

 Thank you to the following for their continued support of ACE students:

 The Mervyn L. Brenner Foundation Inc.

 UCSC alumni, past and present ACE Students and their families, since the '90s

 No gift is too small to support the next generation of math and science teachers, researchers, engineers, and health care professionals.
 Please consider making your contribution to the success of ACE students.
 Click here for more information.